 General Pediatrics Research

 NYU Langone’s Division of General Pediatrics is committed to the advancement of knowledge through research, with the ultimate goal of improving children’s health.
-The division’s faculty, including clinicians and researchers from primary care pediatrics, the Section of Pediatric Hospital Medicine, and the Child Protection Program, conduct comprehensive research that addresses significant public health issues affecting children’s health, care, and wellbeing.
+The division’s faculty, including clinicians and researchers from primary care pediatrics, the Division of Developmental-Behavioral Pediatrics, and the Child Protection Program, along with researchers from the Division of Pediatric Hospital Medicine, who conduct comprehensive research that addresses significant public health issues affecting children’s health, care, and wellbeing.

 Research interests in the division are wide-ranging and are supported by grants from federal agencies, foundations, and local sources.
 In the primary care setting, these include poverty-associated health disparities, the role of health literacy in adverse child health outcomes, and strategies to prevent obesity and enhance early child development.